-Great CEOs always look to the future, and sometimes, this leads to the realization that you must prepare for desirable opportunities because these events will undoubtedly lead to a due diligence process.
-Although it may sound daunting, by getting a jumpstart on the process, you can lay the necessary groundwork to improve your outcomes significantly.
+Great CEOs always look to the future, and sometimes this leads to the realization that you must prepare for desirable opportunities, because these events will undoubtedly trigger a due diligence process.
+Although it may sound daunting, getting a jump-start on the process can lay the groundwork to significantly improve your outcomes.
 Our CFOs have helped countless clients navigate this exercise, so below, I provide insight into what it entails and a sample due diligence checklist you can tailor to your situation.

-What is Due Diligence, and Why is It Important?
+What Is Due Diligence and Why Does It Matter?

 Due diligence involves carefully investigating a company, contract, or complex asset to validate and understand its strengths, weaknesses, and viability.
 Organizations perform due diligence when exploring potential financial transactions, such as debt or equity investments, partnerships or joint ventures, mergers and acquisitions, or real estate purchases.